20austna/MyCyberProjects/ReverseEngineeringCTF/README.md

 ## First steps
 I was asked to figure out what a rouge process on their system was doing, I was to accomplish this by analyzing a file containing network communications(.pcap).
+Knowing that this was a reverse engineering challenge, I knew the network communications likely contained a computer program within.
+However, to analyze that program, we would first need to analyze the network communications and extract the relevant parts.

+## Packet analysis
 I opened [Wireshark](https://www.wireshark.org/), my packet analyzer of choice, and opened the .pcap file inside.

-## Packet analysis
 When you open Wireshark you are greeted with a view like this:

 ![pcap Screenshot](./pcapScreenshot.png)